Coherent configurations over copies of association schemes of prime order: Introduction

-In \cite{Higman-SRD95}, Higman gives a result to eliminate the case of $(|X|,k)=(71,35)$ as in the previous paragraph.
+In \cite{Higman-SRD95}, Higman gave a result to eliminate the case of $(|X|,k)=(71,35)$ as in the previous paragraph.
 But, the proof given in \cite[(3.2)]{Higman-SRD95} contains a serious gap, so the result may not be recognized to be true, while we have not found any counterexample.
 We would be able to disprove \cite[(3.2)]{Higman-SRD95} if there exists a coherent configuration satisfying (\ref{eq11}).

-In order to prove Theorem~\ref{thm:main} we need some equations on intersection numbers.
 In Section~\ref{sec:pre} we prepare several basic results on intersection numbers and introduce the concepts of complex products and equitable partitions.
-In Section~\ref{sec:proof} we give a proof of Theorem~\ref{thm:main}.
-We add Section~\ref{sec:ad} for the elimination of $\mathcal{C}$ satisfying (\ref{eq:003}).
+In Section~\ref{sec:proof1} we give a proof of Theorem~\ref{thm:main1}.
+In Section~\ref{sec:proof2} we give a proof of Theorem~\ref{thm:main2}.
+We add Section~\ref{sec:ad} for the elimination of coherent configurations on at most 200 points satisfying (\ref{eq:003}).